ritza-co/simple-pinterest/draft.md

 }
 ```

 Additionally, we want to be able to filter the cards by clicking on one of the tags.
-The `onClick()` function filters the cards in the cardContainer by checking which cards contain tags with the same innerHTML.
-Add the following to your `appendData()` function, below the creation of the tagButton element `const tagButton = document.createElement("button");`:
+The `onClick()` function filters the cards in the card container by checking which cards contain tags with the same innerHTML.
+Add the following to your `appendData()` function, below the creation of the tagButton element `const tagButton = document.createElement("button");`.

 ```
 tagButton.onclick = () => {